sohumpawar/truncater/README.md

 # The Truncater

-Chops up transcript texts into bite-sized pieces, for Pro Tools logging.
+Chops up transcript text into bite-sized pieces, for Pro Tools logging.